approov/quickstart-kong_approov-plugin/docs/KONG_ADMIN_API_STEP_BY_STEP.md

 ## KONG SERVICE FOR THE APPROOV TOKEN BINDING

-This will be very similar to what we have done for the Approov Token Service, therefore I will give the sequence of commands, without explaining them, except for when we do something extra.
+This will be very similar to what we have done for the Approov Token Service, therefore I will give the sequence of commands without explaining them, except when we do something extra.

 ### Creating the Approov Token Binding Service